travelgateX/documentation-site/content/travelgatex/reference/inputobjects/PaymentXBookingInfoFilterInput.md

       "typeString": "String",
       "name": "bookingReference",
       "url": "/travelgatex/reference/scalars/string",
-      "description": "Indicates the referece of the booking. @deprecated(reason: \"deprecated from 2018-08-03.
+      "description": "Indicates the reference of the booking. @deprecated(reason: \"deprecated from 2018-08-03.
 Please use PaymentXBookingInfoCriteriaInput\")", "isDeprecated": true,
       "args": null,
       "deprecationReason": "Please use PaymentXBookingInfoCriteriaInput",
-      "descriptionSplitted": {
+      "descriptionSplit": {
         "date": "2018-08-03",
         "first": "Indicates the referece of the booking. @deprecated(reason: \"deprecated from", "second": "Please use PaymentXBookingInfoCriteriaInput\")"